anideb1975/carel2/README.md

   - python manage.py runserver

 - Access
+  - First login only super user
+- Add account
-  - First login only super user ,add account select register in your index page appropriate level for account
+  - select register in your index page
+  - create appropriate level for account
   - note application multilevel and multiuser with various role and access

 * Database
   - development version use sqlite3
-  - you can change database edit settings.py and configure your preferred db example mysql or mariadb
+  - you can change database edit settings.py and configure your preferred db example mysql or mariadb postgresql

 * Production
   - remember run